Attendance Policy Point System

 Best Practices for Tracking and Monitoring Attendance Policy Points

-3. Monitor Attendance Points: Employers should monitor attendance points for each employee.
-This will allow them to identify any patterns of absenteeism and take corrective action if necessary.
+Regularly review attendance points for each employee.
+This helps identify patterns of absenteeism and allows for corrective action as needed.

 Your email address will not be published.
 Required fields are marked *